24.177.2105 CONTINUING EDUCATION

 (3) Continuing education programs must meet the following criteria:

 (a) The activity must have significant intellectual or practical content.
 The activity must deal primarily with substantive physical therapy issues as physical therapy is defined in Montana;

 (b) The board/staff does not preapprove any activities or sponsors for continuing education credits.
-All accepted continuing education hours/credits in category A, B, or C must meet the Standards of Continuing Competence (SCC) set forth by the Federation of State Boards of Physical Therapy (FSBPT).
-A licensee can determine the acceptability of a course or activity by referencing the current SCC activities set forth by the FSBPT.
+All accepted continuing education hours/credits in category A must meet the standards set by the American Physical Therapy Association (APTA) or the Federation of State Boards of Physical Therapy (FSBPT).
 It is the responsibility of the licensee to select programs that contribute to their knowledge and competence in the physical therapy field, and which meet the qualifications specified in these rules;

 (c) All acceptable continuing education courses must issue a program and a certificate of completion.
 The program must contain the following information: full name and qualifications of the presenter, title of the presentations, number of hours, date and location of each presentation, name of sponsor, and description of the presentation format.
 The certificate must bear an official signature or verification of the program sponsor and list the course name, number of hours of continuing education obtained by the licensee, and date and location of the presentation;

 (d) Programs that promote a company, individual, or product, and programs whose subject is to practice economics cannot be credited for continuing education, except those programs specifically dealing with workers' compensation, public health, Medicare, or insurance coverage issues.

 (4) Qualifying continuing education hours/credits: